8×12 Shed Blueprints For Building A Wooden Storage Shed

 Here are the detailed shed blueprints for building an 8 x 12 wooden shed.
-You can also find more shed blueprints for sheds of various sizes on this website.
+You can also find more shed construction plans for making sheds of various sizes on this website.

 - Dig out the construction site and add a 4″ layer of gravel.
 Stamp down the gravel properly and make it level and flat.

 - Cut out three 4 × 4 timber skids of 144″.
-Organize the skids on the bed of gravel and make them level, following the FLOOR PLAN section of the shed blueprints.
+Organize the skids on the bed of gravel and make them level, following the FLOOR PLAN .

 - Cut out two 2 × 6 rim joists of 144″ and 10 joists of 93″.
-Copy the joist layout onto the rim joists, refering to the blueprints.
+Copy the joist layout onto the rim joists, referring to the blueprints.
 Assemble the frame using 16d nails and check each joist for crowning.
-Then set it up with the crowned edge up based on the storage shed blueprints.
+Then set it up with the crowned edge up.

 - Position the floor frame above the skids then measure each of the diagonals to ensure that it is perfectly square.
 Setup metal clip angles at each of the joists along the two outer skids, with 1 1/2″ nails and 16d nails, and toenail each joist with the center skid using 16d nails.